 Please note: this event will be at 12pm AEST

 Join the webinar, co-hosted with the AHHA, to hear Chris Pointon talk about the #hellomynameis movement, compassionate care and what this means to patients, carers and health care staff.
-We're taking questions in advance for this webinar, so if you have one send it through now.

 Chris is the late Dr Kate Granger's husband.
 Following her death in 2016 he has taken on the role of champion of the #hellomynameis movement to keep Kate's great work going.

 Join us to hear this inspiring story and join the movement by making your pledge to introduce yourself.

 The “hello my name is” campaign was created by Dr Kate Granger MBE, a doctor in the UK who had terminal cancer.
 Together, with her husband Chris Pointon, Dr Granger started the campaign in August 2013 after she became frustrated with the number of staff who failed to introduce themselves to her when she was an inpatient with post-operative sepsis.

 Dr Granger asked frontline NHS staff to make a pledge to introduce themselves in future to their patients.
 She used social media to help kick start the campaign and created the hashtag #hellomynameis.